 Foot Print Farms also serves as an educational incubator for teaching young farmers.

-Billed as an “alternative culture” store in Jackson’s Midtown neighborhood, OffBeat started in May 2014 as an idea and an attempt to build community through a store and art gallery.
+Billed as an “alternative culture” store - now located downtown, OffBeat started in May 2014 as an idea and an attempt to build community through a store and art gallery.

 “I learned how to read from comics and being a DJ… they just mesh so well together,” said owner Phillip “DJ Young Venom” Rollins.
 “I felt like (comics) wouldn’t be strong enough as a store by itself, so, let me combine the two and add in some designer toys and a gallery wall for minority artists.”